molecules/CutandTag_ReplicatePeak_Analysis/README.md

   Consensus peak sets are converted into BAM and BigWig formats, enabling efficient genome browser visualization and facilitating downstream analyses.

 - **Euler Plots of Overlaps**:
   The pipeline creates Euler diagrams to represent the overlap of peaks among individual samples within a set.
 This visual approach reveals how consensus peaks emerge from the intersection of multiple replicates.
+There are also euler plots generated to show consensus peak overlap of conditions for each mark.

 - **Midpoint and Overlap Analysis**:
   The pipeline identifies peak midpoints and quantifies overlaps, enabling an exploration of peak distribution and subtle differences or similarities of signal across all of the samples beds.